 On September 19, 2016, the FDA granted accelerated approval for EXONDYS 51 as a therapeutic treatment for DMD in patients who have a confirmed mutation in the DMD gene that is amenable to exon 51 skipping.
-EXONDYS 51 is commercially available.
-The commercial success of EXONDYS 51 will depend on a number of factors, including:
+EXONDYS 51 is currently commercially available in the U.S. only, although it is available in limited countries outside of the U.S. through our MAP.
+The commercial success of EXONDYS 51 continues to depend on a number of factors, including, but not limited to:

+- the effectiveness of our sales, managed markets, marketing efforts and support for EXONDYS 51; - the consistency of any new data we collect and analyses we conduct with prior results, whether they support a favorable safety and efficacy profile of EXONDYS 51 and any potential impact on our FDA accelerated approval status and/or FDA package insert for EXONDYS 51; - the effectiveness of our ongoing EXONDYS 51 commercialization activities, including negotiating and entering into any additional commercial, supply and distribution contracts, scaling up manufacturing and hiring any additional personnel as needed to support commercial efforts; - our ability to comply with FDA post-marketing requirements and commitments, including through successfully conducting additional studies that confirm clinical efficacy and safety of EXONDYS 51 and acceptance of the same by the FDA and medical community, since continued approval for this indication may be contingent upon verification of the clinical benefit in confirmatory trials; - the occurrence of any side effects, adverse reactions or misuse, or any unfavorable publicity in these areas; - the cost-effectiveness of EXONDYS 51 and whether we can consistently manufacture it in commercial quantities and at acceptable costs;

-- the effectiveness of our sales, managed markets and marketing efforts; - · FDA-mandated package insert requirements and the time it would take us to comply with any related FDA post-marketing requirements; - · demonstration and/or confirmation of clinical efficacy and safety and acceptance of the same by the medical community; - · the occurrence of any side effects, adverse reactions or misuse, or any unfavorable publicity in these areas; - · whether EXONDYS 51 can consistently be manufactured in commercial quantities and at acceptable costs; - the cost-effectiveness of the product; - adequate reimbursement by third parties, including government payers, managed care organizations and private health insurers; - our ability to comply with the requirements, and achieve the required clinical endpoints, of the two-year post-approval study required by the FDA to verify EXONDYS 51's clinical benefit; - · the need for, and success of, other confirmatory trials and post-marketing requirements; - the development or commercialization of competing products or therapies for the treatment of DMD, or its symptoms; - marketing and distribution support for EXONDYS 51; - our ability to remain compliant with laws and regulations that apply to us and our commercial activities; - the actual market-size for EXONDYS 51, which may be different than expected; - the sufficiency of our drug supply to meet commercial and clinical demands which could be negatively impacted if our projections on the potential number of amenable patients and their average weight are inaccurate, we are subject to unanticipated regulatory requirements that increase our drug supply needs, our current drug supply is destroyed or negatively impacted at our manufacturing sites, storage sites or in transit, or it takes longer than we project for the number of patients we anticipate to get on EXONDYS 51 and any significant portion of our EXONDYS 51 supply expires before we are able to sell it; and - our ability to obtain regulatory approvals to commercialize EXONDYS 51 in markets outside of the U.S.
+- the rate and consistency with which EXONDYS 51 is prescribed by physicians, which depends on physicians' views on the safety and efficacy of EXONDYS 51: - our ability to secure and maintain adequate reimbursement for EXONDYS 51, including during re-authorizations processes that may be required for patients who initially obtained coverage, by third parties, including government payors, managed care organizations and private health insurers: - the development or commercialization of competing products or therapies for the treatment of DMD, or its symptoms; - our ability to increase awareness of the importance of genetic testing and knowing/understanding DMD mutations, and identifying and addressing procedural barriers to obtaining therapy; - · our ability to remain compliant with laws and regulations that apply to us and our commercial activities; - the actual market-size for EXONDYS 51, which may be different than expected; - the sufficiency of our drug supply to meet commercial and clinical demands which could be negatively impacted if our projections on the potential number of amenable patients and their average weight are inaccurate, we are subject to unanticipated regulatory requirements that increase our drug supply needs, our current drug supply is destroyed or negatively impacted at our manufacturing sites, storage sites or in transit, or it takes longer than we project for the number of patients we anticipate to get on EXONDYS 51 and any significant portion of our EXONDYS 51 supply expires before we are able to sell it; - · our ability to obtain regulatory approvals to commercialize EXONDYS 51 in markets outside of the U.S.; and - the awareness of patients with DMD of their mutation and whether the mutation is amenable to EXONDYS 51.